F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 fig.update_traces(marker=dict(size=10, line=dict(width=2, color='DarkSlateGrey')))
 ```

+Marker parameters:
+- `size`: the size of the marker in pixels
+- `line`: dictionary containing border parameters
+    - `width`: the width of the border in pixels.
+The default is 0.
+This setting is ignored for 3d scatter plots, where the border width is always 1 (see [github issue](https://github.com/plotly/plotly.js/issues/3796))
+    - `color`: the color of the border
+- `color`: the color of the marker.
+To make the marker transparent, it is best to use the `rgba` format.
+Example: `rgba(255, 0, 0, 0.5)` for a red marker with 50% transparency.

 ### Adding a marker to a hard-coded location
 To add a marker to a hard-coded location, we can add it as a new trace.
 Note that we can add new traces even to a figure created using plotly express.